datacontroller/datacontroller.io/src/markdown-pages/pricing.md

 | Price                    | FREE            | 12k pa    | 25k pa    | Contact Us |

 </br>
-_Data Controller Development Days (to build new product features etc) are available for all plans at a price of 600 EUR per day.
-Consulting rates are published [here](https://sasapps.io/pricing)._
+<i>Data Controller Development Days (to build new product features etc) are available for all plans at a price of 600 EUR per day.
+Consulting rates are published <a href="https://sasapps.io/pricing">here</a>.</i>

 ## Support

 ### Mailbox

-Our support mailbox is available at support@datacontroller.io - a trained Data Controller technician will respond to all queries within 8 business hours.
+Our support mailbox is available at support@datacontroller.io - a trained Data Controller technician will respond to all queries within 8 business hours (or 4 hours for customers on the Gold plan).
 Business hours are Monday to Friday, 9am until 5pm GMT.

 We aim to meet this target in 90% of all incidents reported.
 Support issues will be worked on until a mutually agreed resolution is achieved, or until the customer requests the issue to be closed.
 If there is no response or update from a customer on an issue for more than 30 calendar days, the issue will be deemed closed.